MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/scenario-migrate-to-azure.md

 ## Step 4: Install the Azure Guest Agent

-The VM that is migrated to Azure from on-premises doesn't have the Linux or Windows Azure Guest Agent installed.
+The VM migrated to Azure from on-premises doesn't have the Linux or Windows Azure Guest Agent installed.
 In these scenarios, you have to manually install the VM agent.
 For more information about how to install the VM Agent, see [Azure Virtual Machine Windows Agent Overview](/azure/virtual-machines/extensions/agent-windows) or [Azure Virtual Machine Linux Agent Overview](/azure/virtual-machines/extensions/agent-linux).

 ## Step 5: Migrate server or machine to Azure